 The Gold Rush (1925) Director: Charlie Chaplin

-It was filmed at his Hollywood studio where there were large and ornate sets established.
+The Gold Rush was a massive success both domestically and abroad.
+It was filmed at Chaplin’s Hollywood studio where there were large and ornate sets established to capture the harsh and frozen tundra.
 Initially, Chaplin tried to film on location in Truckee, California, but he eventually abandoned this footage and returned to his studio.
-During the production of the film, Chaplin’s marriage to Lita Grey collapsed and he started a romance with Georgia Hale.
-The story was inspired by the Klondike gold rush, and the tales of the Donner Party.
-It was a massive success both domestically and abroad.
+During the production of the film, Chaplin’s marriage to Lita Grey had collapsed and he promptly began a romance with Georgia Hale, the female lead in The Gold Rush.
+The film was later re-released in 1942 with added sound narration by Chaplin and a new music arrangement composed by Chaplin.